realm/realm-dotnet/internals/RealmDotnetNugetBuild.md

 -------------------
 You **have** to build this using Visual Studio.
 Open the normal Realm solution and force a rebuild of the `Nuget.Weaver` project.
 The `NuGetBuild` folder is created by this build.

-Copy the `RealmWeaver.Fody.nuspec` generated in `NuGetBuild` to your **local test folder**.
+Copy the `RealmWeaver.Fody.0.71.0.nupkg` generated in `NuGetBuild` to your **local test folder**.

 Building Realm NuGet
 --------------------
 This step is performed from a Windows commandline using the NuGet tool.

+You can have a full realm-dotnet tree over on a Windows machine, and copy over the built binaries from an OS X machine. (see below)

-Easiest is to run in a VM or have the realm-dotnet folder mounted as a shared folder, eg:
+Easier is to run in a VM or have the realm-dotnet folder mounted as a shared folder, eg:
-`Z:\andydent_Mac\dev\Realm\realm-dotnet`.
+`Z:\andydent_Mac\dev\Realm\realm-dotnet` accessible from your Windows environment.

-Change to that directory and run the command:
+In either case, change to the `NuGet/NuGet.Library` directory containing `Realm.nuspec` and run the command:

 `c:\tools\nuget pack -version 0.71.0 -NoDefaultExcludes Realm.nuspec`